Fabricio-191/docs/src/SQLite/Table.md

 Data must be a object where the keys are the column names and the values are the values to be used.

-The only acepted values are `null`, numbers, bigint, strings and buffers. for booleans you should use `1` and `0`.
+The only acepted values are `null`, numbers, bigints, strings and buffers. for booleans you should use `1` and `0`.
 If a value is not provided or it's undefined, the default value will be used.

 ```js